- Kim Cattrall will return as Samantha in AJLT season 2.

 “I have to say that Sarah was always just so lovely and such a consummate professional and I think that people should remember their graciousness and the things that have been given to them,” he told KTLA.
 “And I’m going to stop there because I’ve got nothing good to say.”
 However, when the reporter asked whether his response meant he was on team Sarah, he admitted, “I might just have to say yeah.
 What a gracious lady.
 She was always so good to me.”

-Willie Garson, who played Stanford Blatch, one of Carrie’s BFFs, on SATC, also jumped in to call out Kim for not signing onto SATC 3.
+Willie Garson, who played Stanford Blatch, one of Carrie’s BFFs, on SATC and in the first season of And Just Like That before his heartbreaking death, also jumped in to call out Kim for not signing onto SATC 3.
 He also slammed Kim for how she handled the situation, and claimed that she lied when she said she was never interested doing the movie.
 After Kim called her SATC co-stars “toxic” in her Piers Morgan interview, Willie tweeted, “Dear fans, because I’m ‘toxic,’ I’m going to negotiate a contract for six months, not come to terms, then say I never wanted to do it anyway!”

 What Is Their Relationship Like Today?

-As of 2020, Kim no longer wants to be in the news for her history with SJP.
-“Everything is on Google, so I encourage you to Google it, about anything I’ve ever said,” she told the Los Angeles Times in September.
+In 2020, Kim no longer wanted to be in the news for her history with SJP.
+“Everything is on Google, so I encourage you to Google it, about anything I’ve ever said,” she told the Los Angeles Times in September of that year.
 “I feel that that was then, and when I look at what’s going on around me, I just don’t have any regrets.”
 She refused to comment any further on the feud.

 However, in Jan.
 2021, Sarah continued to insist that she never had any ill will towards Kim.
 When one fan claimed on Instagram that Sarah and Kim “dislike” each other, the designer wrote back, “No, I don’t dislike her.
 I’ve never said that.
 Never would.”
 Clearly, these two women still have very different views of what happened between them over the years.

 On Jan.
 10, 2021, it was finally confirmed that a new Sex and the City series was coming.
-SJP, Cynthia and Kristin shared the news themselves on social media by posting a teaser trailer for the new HBO Max, which is called And Just Like That.
-Unfortunately, Kim will not be part of the revival.
-“Samantha isn’t part of this story,” Sarah explained on Instagram.
-“But she will always be part of us.
-No matter where we are or what we do.”
+SJP, Cynthia, and Kristin shared the news themselves on social media by posting a teaser trailer for the new HBO Max, which is called And Just Like That.
+The series became a huge hit, but many felt Kim’s absence.